Broadland

-Broadland is a local government district in Norfolk, England, named after the Norfolk Broads.
+Broadland is a local government district in Norfolk, England.
+It was named after the Norfolk Broads, which includes some eastern parts of the district.
 Its council is based at the Broadland Business Park on the outskirts of Norwich.
 The district includes the towns of Acle, Aylsham, Reepham, Sprowston and Thorpe St Andrew.
-Several of the district's settlements (including Sprowston and Thorpe St Andrew) form part of the Norwich built-up area, lying outside the city's boundaries to the north-west and north-east.
+Several of the district's settlements (Note: These include Sprowston and Thorpe St Andrew.) form part of the Norwich built-up area, lying outside the city's boundaries to the north-west and north-east.
 The district also includes numerous villages and surrounding rural areas.
-Some eastern parts of the district lie within The Broads.

 The neighbouring districts are North Norfolk, Great Yarmouth, South Norfolk, Norwich and Breckland.
 In 2013, Broadland was ranked as the most peaceful locality within the United Kingdom, having the lowest level of violent crime in the country.

 History

 The district was created on 1 April 1974 under the Local Government Act 1972, covering the whole of one former district and parts of another, which were both abolished at the same time: